One, only one, shall be the fold

 One, only one, shall be the fold.
 Friedrich Adolf Krummacher* (1767-1845), translated by Catharine Hannah Dunn* (1815-1863).

 This is Dunn’s translation of Krummacher’s hymn, ‘Eine Heerde und ein Hirt’*, in her Hymns from the German (1857), where it is called ‘The Blessed Hope’.
-Her translation of the stanza above uses the Biblical ‘fold’ (from John 10: 16) in preference to Krummacher’s ‘Heerde’ (‘flock’).
+Her translation of the stanza above uses the Biblical ‘fold’ (following the Authorised Version, KJV, of John 10: 16) in preference to Krummacher’s ‘Heerde’ (‘flock’), although it would appear, from most modern English versions, that 'flock was a more accurate translation.
 Her translation of the first stanza was:

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.